bablukpik/pdf-chatbot-backend/docs/queue.md

 2. **Debugging**: Higher `removeOnFail` = more failed jobs to investigate
 3. **Retry Logic**: More `attempts` = more resilience but longer recovery time
 4. **Backoff Strategy**: Exponential prevents system overload during outages

+## Common alternatives to BullMQ

+Yes.
+Common alternatives and when to choose them:

+- Amazon SQS (+ SNS, S3)

+  - Pros: fully managed, durable, simple retries/DLQs, scales easily
+  - Cons: cloud lock-in, eventual consistency, costs
+  - Use if you want zero-ops reliability

+- RabbitMQ (amqplib/rascal)

+  - Pros: mature, routing keys, exchanges, priorities, DLQs, ack/nack
+  - Cons: you operate it; more config than Redis queues
+  - Use if you need rich routing/topologies and strong delivery semantics

+- Kafka (kafkajs)

+  - Pros: high throughput, replay, partitioning, stream processing
+  - Cons: heavy operationally; overkill for task queues
+  - Use for event streams/analytics, not simple background jobs

+- NATS / NATS JetStream

+  - Pros: simple, fast, lightweight; JetStream adds persistence
+  - Cons: ecosystem smaller than RabbitMQ/Kafka
+  - Use for low-latency messaging with optional persistence

+- Redis Streams (ioredis XREADGROUP)

+  - Pros: stays in Redis; full control, no BullMQ abstraction
+  - Cons: you implement groups/retries/DLQ yourself
+  - Use if you want minimal deps and can own the mechanics

+- Bee-Queue

+  - Pros: simple, Redis-based like Bull
+  - Cons: largely superseded by BullMQ; fewer features
+  - Use only for legacy/simple cases

+- Agenda (MongoDB)
+  - Pros: cron-like jobs, Mongo-based persistence
+  - Cons: less suited for high-throughput worker queues
+  - Use for scheduled jobs if you already use Mongo

+Recommendation for your use case (PDF processing, retries, concurrency, simple ops):

+- Stick with BullMQ or move to SQS if you want managed durability and less ops.
+- Choose RabbitMQ if you need advanced routing, DLQs, and well-defined semantics.

+Migration scope (high-level):

+- Replace `Queue.add` and `Worker` with the new client’s producer/consumer APIs.
+- Re-implement: retries/backoff, progress reporting, job status endpoints, DLQ handling.
+- Update `docker-compose.yml` (RabbitMQ/Kafka) or infra (SQS creds).
+- Keep Multer/upload flow unchanged.